 - Tensions are rising.
-Taiwanese President Tsai Ing-wen, whose party platform favors independence, has rebuked Beijing’s efforts to undermine democracy.
-Beijing has ramped up political and military pressure on Taipei.
+The Democratic Progressive Party, whose platform favors independence, won a third consecutive term in 2024, while Beijing has ramped up political and military pressure on Taipei.

 - Some analysts fear the United States and China could go to war over Taiwan.
 U.S. House Speaker Nancy Pelosi’s trip to the island in 2022 heightened tensions between the countries.

-Cross-strait tensions have escalated since the election of Taiwanese President Tsai Ing-wen in 2016.
-Tsai has refused to accept a formula that her predecessor, Ma Ying-jeou, endorsed to allow for increased cross-strait ties.
-Meanwhile, Beijing has taken increasingly aggressive actions, including by flying fighter jets near the island.
+Cross-strait tensions have escalated since the election of former Taiwanese President Tsai Ing-wen in 2016.
+Tsai refused to accept a formula that her predecessor, Ma Ying-jeou, endorsed to allow for increased cross-strait ties.
+Meanwhile, Beijing has taken increasingly aggressive actions, which includes flying fighter jets near the island.
 Some analysts fear a Chinese attack on Taiwan has the potential to draw the United States into a war with China.

 Is Taiwan part of China?

 Beijing asserts that there is only “one China” and that Taiwan is part of it.
 It views the PRC as the only legitimate government of China, an approach it calls the One China principle, and seeks Taiwan’s eventual “unification” with the mainland.